College, Alaska: Education

-The Fairbanks North Star Borough School District operates the public grade schools that serve the CDP.
+The Fairbanks North Star Borough School District operates the public K-12 schools that serve the CDP, along with the remainder of the borough.
 The oldest of these is University Park Elementary ("U-Park"), which opened in 1958 along University Avenue.
 A new school building for U-Park was constructed on Loftus Road during the 1990s; the original school is now used for classrooms by the UAF Community and Technical College.
 The district operates several other schools within CDP boundaries: along with U-Park, Pearl Creek Elementary, Woodriver Elementary and West Valley High serve attendance areas which include the CDP (middle school students attend Randy Smith Middle and Ryan Middle, located in Fairbanks city limits).
 Effie Kokrine Charter, Watershed Charter and Hutchison High are also located in the CDP.
 These schools have open enrollment and are not governed by attendance area boundaries.

 The Yukon–Koyukuk School District, which operates public schools in a widely scattered swath of rural Interior Alaska covering much of the nearby Yukon-Koyukuk Census Area, has its headquarters within the CDP boundaries.

+The CDP includes the University of Alaska Fairbanks.